suds-community/suds/README.rst

 version 0.4 (2010-09-08)
   * Fix spelling errors in spec description.
   * Fix source0 URL warning.
-  * Updated caching to not cache intermediate wsdls.
+  * Updated caching to not cache intermediate WSDLs.
   * Added DocumentCache which caches verified XML documents as text.
 User can choose.
   * Added cachingpolicy option to allow user to specify whether to cache XML